 Accuracy:

-Logistic regression for predicting accuracy, with gyybroup and time (and their interaction), item association (Go and NoGo) and item value (high and low) as independent factors.
+Logistic regression for predicting accuracy, with by group and time (and their interaction), item association (Go and NoGo) and item value (high and low) as independent factors.

 To interpret the group*time interaction, a Logistic regression for predicting accuracy, item association (Go and NoGo) and item value (high and low) as independent factors, for each session and each group separately.